awsdocs/aws-directory-service-admin-guide/doc_source/objectsandlinks.md

 As with objects, you must create a typed link facet using the [http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_CreateTypedLinkFacet.html](http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_CreateTypedLinkFacet.html) API to define the typed link structure and its attributes\.
 Typed link facets require a unique facet name and set of attributes that are associated with the link\.
 With Cloud Directory, the schema designer can define an ordered set of attributes on the typed link facet\.
 To view a typed links sample schema, see [Schema Document with Typed Links](completeexample.md#schematyped)\.

 Typed link attributes can be used when you need to do any of the following:
 + Represent the relationship between two objects\.
 + Allow for quick filtering of incoming or outgoing typed links\.
 For more information, see [Typed Link Listing](#typedlinklisting)\.

 Consider the following when deciding if typed links are right for your use case:
 + Typed links cannot be used in path\-based object specification\.
 Instead, you must select typed links using the [http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_ListOutgoingTypedLinks.html](http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_ListOutgoingTypedLinks.html) or [http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_ListIncomingTypedLinks.html](http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_ListIncomingTypedLinks.html) API operations\.
 + Typed links do not participate in [http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_LookupPolicy.html](http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_LookupPolicy.html) or [http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_ListObjectParentPaths.html](http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_ListObjectParentPaths.html) API operations\.
 + Typed links between the same two objects and in the same direction may not have the same attribute values\.
 This can help avoid duplicated typed links between the same objects\.
 + The combined size of all identity attribute values is limited to 64 bytes\.
-For more information, see [AWS Directory Service Limits](limits.md)\.
+For more information, see [Limits for Amazon Cloud Directory](cd_limits.md)\.

 **Related Cloud Directory Blog Article**
 + [Use Amazon Cloud Directory Typed Links to Create and Search Relationships Across Hierarchies](https://aws.amazon.com/blogs/security/new-use-amazon-cloud-directory-typed-links-to-create-and-manage-relationships-in-your-directory/)

 #### Typed Link Identity<a name="typedlinkid"></a>